JovanSardinha/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ## NULL
 ```

-Now we have a clean data set to work with.
+Now, we have a clean data set to work with.
+*****

 ## What is mean total number of steps taken per day?

-Plotting the total steps taken each day
+Plotting the total steps taken per day

 ```r
 activityData2 <-ddply(activityData, ~date , summarize,